Cessna 140: Cessna 120

 Cessna 120, built 1948, showing the smooth underside of the inboard wing, without flaps.

 The Cessna 120 was an economy version of the 140 produced at the same time.
 It had the same engine as the 140, but lacked wing flaps.
 The rear-cabin "D" side windows and electrical system (radios, lights, battery and starter) were optional.
 A 120 outfitted with every factory option would be nearly equivalent to a 140, but the International Cessna 120/140 Association believes that no 120s were originally built this way.
 Despite this, many decades' worth of owner-added options have rendered many 120s almost indistinguishable from a 140 aside from the absence of wing flaps.
 The 120 was dropped from production upon introduction of the 140A in 1949.

+Two additional variants of the 120 were offered in May 1946; the 120A and 120B.
+The 120A would have been a 120 with co-pilot brakes a steerable tailwheel, while the 120B would have been a 120A but with a complete electrical system as standard equipment.
+No examples of the 120A or 120B are known to have been built.